Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week X.md

 ## Improved Error Handling for the App
 ### Backend-Flask
-In the `backend-flask/db/sql/activities`, the `home.sql` file was updated eith the removal of the the subquery that was above and a new file `show.sql` was created.
+In the `backend-flask/db/sql/activities`, updated the `home.sql` file with the removal of the subquery that is shown above and a new file `show.sql` was created.

 ```sh
 SELECT
   activities.uuid,